Main Content

 Active Listings

-Positioned between Los Angeles, Pasadena, Burbank, and the San Fernando Valley, Glendale is recognized for its established neighborhoods, hillside communities, strong local economy, and convenient central location.
-The city offers a balanced lifestyle with access to major employment centers, shopping destinations, dining districts, entertainment venues, and outdoor recreation throughout the greater Los Angeles area.
+Positioned between Los Angeles, Pasadena, Burbank, and the San Fernando Valley, Glendale is an incorporated city known for its established neighborhoods, hillside communities, strong local economy, and convenient central location.
+The city offers access to major employment centers, shopping destinations, dining, entertainment, and outdoor recreation throughout the greater Los Angeles area.

-Glendale benefits from long-standing residential demand supported by healthcare, media, retail, finance, and professional services.
-Destinations such as The Americana at Brand, Glendale Galleria, nearby hiking trails, and a wide variety of residential neighborhoods continue contributing to the city’s reputation as one of the region’s most desirable places to live.
+The Americana at Brand, Glendale Galleria, nearby hiking trails, and a wide variety of residential neighborhoods contribute to Glendale’s reputation as one of the region’s most desirable places to live.
+Long-standing demand is supported by the city’s healthcare, media, retail, finance, and professional services sectors.

 LOCAL HIGHLIGHTS